opendistro-for-elasticsearch/sql/README.md

 ## Attribution

 This project is based on the Apache 2.0-licensed [elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql) project.
 Thank you [eliranmoyal](https://github.com/eliranmoyal), [shi-yuan](https://github.com/shi-yuan), [ansjsun](https://github.com/ansjsun) and everyone else who contributed great code to that project.
-We plan on contributing our enhancements back upstream.
+Read this for more details [Attributions](./docs/attributions.md).

 ## Code of Conduct